cosmostation/cosmosjs/README.md

 ## Documentation

 This library is simple and easy to use.
 We don't have any formal documentation yet other than examples.
-Ask for help if our examples aren't enough to guide you.
+Ask for help if our examples aren't enough to guide you

 ## Contribution

-- All contributions are welcome
+- Contributions are welcome
-- Suggestions or improvements are welcome
+- Any suggestions or improvements are welcome

 ## Cosmostation's Services and Community